Aigachu/Stella/README.md

 * A good soul

 ## Getting Started
-We'll get right into the nitty gritty.
+We'll get right into the nitty gritty...

+AT A LATER DATE CAUSE I'M LAZY RIGHT NOW.